 While organisers of Edinburgh International Festival have announced that the festival will be going ahead, albeit outdoors, there has been no rush back to Airbnb for the many landlords who chose to switch to the security of long-term letting during the pandemic.

-However, despite the huge influx of Airbnb properties to the market since March last year, demand still far outweighs supply.
+However, despite the huge influx of Airbnb properties to the market, demand still outweighs supply in the Edinburgh property market.

 More than a year on from when we successfully let Edinburgh’s most expensive apartment at The Crescent, there continues to be a huge appetite for premium properties.
-Just last month, a neighbouring apartment was let for £4,000 per calendar month with not a single day of void period.
+Just last month, a neighbouring apartment was let for £4,000 per calendar month with no void period days.
 Our properties in the city continue to average above £1,600 per month for a two-bedroom flat.

 ESPC reported that property sales have increased by 73% in the first quarter of 2021, reflecting increased confidence in sellers as lockdown restrictions begin to ease.

-While the LBTT holiday coming to an end last month may have also played a part, the launch of the 95% mortgage guarantee scheme will likely make for continued mobility in the market.
+The LBTT holiday coming to an end last month definitely had an impact.
+However, the launch of the 95% mortgage guarantee scheme should make for continued mobility in the market.
 There will also be opportunities as many short-term letting landlords choose to sell-up.

 We continue to help investors expand their property portfolio through our Tay Invest service.